-It is the nature of life mistakes happen.
-Smart teachers on life will frame error as inevitable and a learning experience.
-Others can become so fearful of “getting it wrong” that they get almost paralysed by indecision.
+It is the nature of life that mistakes happen.
+Smart teachers in life will frame error as inevitable and a valuable learning experience.
+Others can become so fearful of ‘getting it wrong’ that they get almost paralyzed by indecision.

-This applies in medicine too where errors will occur despite best efforts to avoid them.
-Doctors take steps to minimise risk and there are procedures designed to reduce the likelihood of error.
-However, they still happen and all doctors know this.
-When they occur, the response is to learn, hopefully not repeat, and if possible, make the lessons available to others.
+This principle also applies in medicine, where errors are an unfortunate reality despite the best efforts to avoid them.
+Doctors take steps to minimize risk, and there are established procedures designed to reduce the likelihood of error.
+However, mistakes still happen, and all doctors are aware of this.
+When errors do occur, the response should be to learn from them, avoid repeating them, and, whenever possible, share the lessons learned with others to improve patient care.

 There is though, one field of medicine where error is either never made or, if it is, never admitted.
 That field is public health.
 Have you ever heard anyone in public health come out and admit they got it wrong?

-New Zealand, the UK and other counties are seeing lower rates of smoking, declining rates of teen smoking and do not have an “epidemic” of youth vaping.
+New Zealand, the UK, and other countries are seeing lower rates of smoking, and declining rates of teen smoking and do not have an “epidemic” of youth vaping.
 Why?
-Because they have a legal regulated system, with manufacturing standards, control of advertising and proportionate taxation.
+Because they have a legally regulated system, with manufacturing standards, control of advertising, and proportionate taxation.
 The system works.

 Rather than admit error and accept that other countries have got it right – Australia’s public health is doubling down on failed policy.
 And patting themselves on the back for doing so.